-When you choose Insert link changes will be transferred automatically between
+When you choose Insert link changes will be transferred automatically between the project and the original file - as described in "Linking" on page 752.

 When you choose Insert only a copy of the copied area will be inserted, without connection to the original file.